Records show fervent Trump fans fueled US Capitol takeover

 The Associated Press reviewed social media posts, voter registrations, court files and other public records for more than 120 people either facing criminal charges related to the Jan.
 6 unrest or who, going maskless amid the pandemic, were later identified through photographs and videos taken during the melee.

-That evidence shows the mob was overwhelmingly made up of longtime Trump supporters, including Republican Party officials, GOP political donors, far-right militants, white supremacists and adherents of the QAnon myth that the government is secretly controlled by a cabal of Satan-worshiping pedophile cannibals.
-Records show the rowdy crowd also included convicted criminals, including a Florida man recently released from prison for attempted murder.
+“If the reports are true,” Gaetz said on the House floor just hours after the attack, “some of the people who breached the Capitol today were not Trump supporters.
+They were masquerading as Trump supporters and, in fact, were members of the violent terrorist group antifa.”

+Steven D’Antuono, the assistant director in charge of the FBI’s Washington field office, told reporters that investigators had seen “no indication” antifa activists were disguised as Trump supporters in Wednesday’s riot.

-Many had taken to social media after the November election to retweet and parrot false claims by Trump that the vote had been stolen in a vast international conspiracy.
+The AP found that many of the rioters had taken to social media after the November election to retweet and parrot false claims by Trump that the vote had been stolen in a vast international conspiracy.
 Several had openly threatened violence against Democrats and Republicans they considered insufficiently loyal to the president.
+During the riot, some livestreamed and posted photos of themselves at the Capitol.
+Afterwards, many bragged about what they had done.

 As the mob smashed through doors and windows to invade the Capitol, a loud chant went up calling for the hanging of Vice President Mike Pence, the recent target of a Trump Twitter tirade for not subverting the Constitution and overturning the legitimate vote tally.
 Outside, a wooden scaffold had been erected on the National Mall, a rope noose dangling at the ready.